-Participants in the INMED Professional Master’s in International Health will achieve the competency objectives through the following educational components.
+Participants in the INMED Professional Master’s in International Health will achieve the competency objectives through the following education components.

-Each INMED Professional Master’s in International Health learner must successfully complete the Professional Certificate Course in Epidemiology which examines introduction to epidemiology, measuring health and disease, epidemiology studies, basic biostatistical concepts, causation in epidemiology, epidemiology of non-communicable diseases, epidemiology of communicable diseases, clinical epidemiology, environmental and occupational epidemiology, and health policy and planning.
+Each INMED Professional Master’s in International Health learner must successfully complete the Epidemiology Course which examines introduction to epidemiology, measuring health and disease, epidemiology studies, basic biostatistical concepts, causation in epidemiology, epidemiology of non-communicable diseases, epidemiology of communicable diseases, clinical epidemiology, environmental and occupational epidemiology, and health policy and planning.
 This ten-week certificate course is built around entirely on-line learning, learner collaboration, project completion, and examinations.

-Each INMED Professional Master’s in International Health learner must successfully complete one of the three Professional Certificate Courses most closely corresponding to their profession:
+Each INMED Professional Master’s in International Health learner must successfully complete the specialty tract course most closely corresponding to their profession:

-Each of these Certificate Courses combines ten weeks of active on-line learning followed by two days of virtual-classroom skill development, and concludes with comprehensive final examinations.
+Each specialty tract course combines eight weeks of active on-line learning and weekly virtual-classroom skills with comprehensive final examinations.

-MIH learners who have already completed the Professional Certificate Course in International Medicine and Public Health, International Nursing and Public Health, or International Public Health, within the four calendar years prior to MIH application date will be credited towards MIH requirements.
+MIH learners who have already completed the INMED Course in International Medicine and Public Health, International Nursing and Public Health, or International Public Health, within the four calendar years prior to MIH application date will be credited towards MIH requirements.

 3) Elective Courses – 6 credit hours

-Following completion of the above two core Professional Certificate Courses, learners may advance to the international service-learning.
-This four-week experience consists of pre-departure preparation, a minimum of two weeks on location at an INMED Training Site, and post-experience debriefing and reflective essay.
+Following completion of the specialty track Course, learners may advance to the international service-learning.
+This four-week experience* consists of pre-departure preparation, service at an INMED Training Site or approved equivalent site, and post-experience debriefing and reflective essay.
 Learners may select from among forty Training Sites in twenty-five nations to choose one most in sync with the learner’s career interests.
 On location, learners will be supervised by INMED faculty, and responsibilities may include public health analysis, public health research, health system administration, medical and nursing education, and patient care.

 MIH participants who have already completed an INMED International Service-Learning experience – as part of a Professional Diploma program – within the four calendar years prior to MIH application date will be credited towards MIH requirements.